 Protect Your Pet From Heartworm

 Heartworm is one of the more serious parasites that prey on dogs and cats.
-More common in dogs, heartworm is spread by mosquitoes, so it is more prevalent in humid climates.
-Nonetheless, it not uncommon in Arizona, so we endorse rigorous prevention protocols due to potential for fatality.
+More commonly in dogs, heartworms are spread by mosquitoes, so they are more prevalent in humid climates.
+Nonetheless, it is not uncommon in Arizona, so we endorse rigorous prevention protocols due to the potential for fatality.

 Other Internal Parasites

 Annual fecal parasite exam testing is also recommended, as some parasites are not prevented with commonly used parasite preventives.
-And some parasites are zoonotic—which means they are pose health hazards to humans—and therefore need to be identified and addressed.
+Some parasites are zoonotic—which means they pose health hazards to humans—and therefore need to be identified and addressed.
 Children are particularly at risk.

 Learn more about the many parasites pets are at risk for from the Companion Animal Parasite Council.